saampaark/Flappy-Bird-Replica/README.md

 - Your score increases with each pipe you successfully pass through.

 ## Future Plans
-- Program an AI to play the game of Flappy Bird through the NEAT algorithm
+- Program an AI to play the game of Flappy Bird through the NEAT algorithm.